This continuing educational conference is intended for practicing surgical and wound care health care professionals.

 AffinityCE is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 It is the policy of PRESENT e-Learning Systems that the Faculty and Staff of our education programs with the potential to influence content, will disclose real or apparent conflicts of interest relating to the topics of our educational activities.
 Additionally, disclosure will be made of any intended discussions of off label/unapproved uses of drugs or devices.
 Speakers/authors are required to prepare fair and balanced presentations that are objective and are based on scientific fact.
-New York College of Podiatric Medicine and PRESENT e-Learning Systems have no financial interests to disclose.
+PRESENT e-Learning Systems has no financial interests to disclose.

 The information presented at this CME program represents the views and opinions of the individual presenters, and does not constitute the opinion or endorsement of, or promotion by, PRESENT e-Learning Systems or its affiliates.
 Reasonable efforts have been taken intending for educational subject matter to be presented in a balanced, unbiased fashion and in compliance with regulatory requirements.
 However, each program attendee must always use his/her own personal and professional judgment when considering further application of this information, particularly as it may relate to patient diagnostic or treatment.